-Fast scratch folder (/disco2fs/username)
+Fast scratch folder (/disco2fs/projectid)

 About